 As of now, there is no clear indication as to who was behind the entire attack.
 A few fingers have been raised over state-sanctioned hackers in Russia and China, but the lack of concrete proof has left the door open for further investigations as well.

 The repercussions of the SolarWinds attack are still prevalent today.
 As recently as July of 2021, several Microsoft 365 accounts belonging to state attorneys were breached.
 Considering the SolarWinds attack saw a dip in the stock value of the parent company, a federal lawsuit was filed against the organization, alleging that they misled shareholders prior to the Orion breach regarding their security measures.

 Every few weeks, a new problem arises due to the original hack.
 Be it confiscated email accounts or customers discovering new backdoors, the unauthorized access of systems opened up many issues that may take years to resolve.

 In this tutorial on the SolarWinds attack, you learned about the parent company behind the software being breached, how hackers leveraged weak security practices, the effects of the global hack, and direct victims of the breach.

 Attacks like the SolarWinds one are debilitating for organizations today, even the biggest ones and they are continually seeking out expert professionals to help them safeguard their business.
-With Simplilearn’s Cyber Security Expert Master’s program, you can become the one they seek.
+With Simplilearn’s Advanced Executive Program in Cybersecurity, you can become the one they seek.
 An intense bootcamp program designed by today’s top experts, it has been ranked as Best Cybersecurity Bootcamp in 2021 in the recent list created by Course Report.
 Take a look - the comprehensiveness and the applied and engaging nature of the program is sure to get you excited.